shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 #### 5.2 Upgrading the License Version for Previously Published VODs

-From time to time, new versions of the VOD Reaction License template may be released with improvements or clarifications.
+From time to time, new versions of the VRL template may be released with improvements or clarifications.
 You might wish to offer these new terms for VODs you have already published under an older version of the License.

 <details>
 <summary>Here’s how to handle that correctly.</summary>